 An alternative ranking is the SCImago Journal Rank, which is a weighted average calculated with data from the Scopus database.
 The SCImago Journal Rank takes into account both the number of citations received by a journal and the importance/prestige of the journals where these citations come from.

-You can calculate the H-index using the citation scores as determined by Web of Science (see the H-index module on our e-learning pagina) or Google Scholar.
+You can calculate the H-index using the citation scores as determined by Web of Science (see this H-index module) or Google Scholar.
 For Google Scholar you can use the software programme Publish or Perish.

 Altmetric complements traditional bibliometrics (which is citation based).
 Altmetrics enables us to measure the broader impact of a scientific publication.
 Not only is the impact on the scientific community taken into account, but also the impact on society and governance.